-One pillar of Swiss Life's responsible, sustainable business is its integrated, value-oriented risk management involving both quantitative and qualitative elements.
-The goal is to protect customers' funds and ensure the best possible investment of risk capital, while complying with legal and regulatory requirements and considering the current capital market environment.
+A key pillar of Swiss Life's responsible, sustainable business is its integrated, value-oriented risk management involving both quantitative and qualitative elements.
+The goal is to protect customers' funds and ensure the best possible investment of risk capital, while complying with legal and regulatory requirements and considering the persistently challenging capital market environment.

 Risk management is a key component of Swiss Life's management process.
-The respective committees of the Corporate Executive Board and the Board of Directors continually monitor and take decisions in the area of risk management.
+The responsible committees of the Corporate Executive Board and the Board of Directors continually monitor and manage risks, and their decisions are then incorporated into the annual planning process.

-Swiss Life sets great store by compliance with all applicable legal provisions and regulatory stipulations in all its activities.
+Swiss Life sets great store by compliance with all legal provisions and regulatory requirements.
 Its Code of Conduct is an important tool in this respect.
-It contains the values and principles of Swiss Life as well as the rules of conduct, which are binding for all employees.
+It contains the values and principles of

+Swiss Life as well as the rules of conduct, which are binding for all employees.
 It stipulates that all employees of Swiss Life must comply fully with all applicable laws and regulations, all relevant internal directives, and guidelines.